 Founder and original master brewer of Bundaberg Brewed Drinks, Cliff Fleming is the man behind the famous ginger beer we all know and love.

 “It started for me in 1968.
-My mother and father and my wife, Leigh and myself decided we’d go into this business of brewing beer, “Cliff said.
+My mother and father and my wife, Lee and myself decided we’d go into this business of brewing beer, “Cliff said.
 “The idea was that we would not just make a soft drink, that we’d be different in a brewed soft drink.”

 From then to now, the technology has certainly changed.

 “We were fermenting in bottles in the initial stages,” Cliff said.
 “The method of bottle fermenting can give you variants in flavour and variants in quality and it was quite obvious once we knew what we were doing that that couldn’t continue.”